|School||Cardiff School of Geography and Planning|

 Content will cover: Urban space & block structure; typologies; townscape; legibility; use patterns; density, scale & massing; hierarchy; the UK design agenda.

-Weeks 1-10: Five 2-hour lectures.
-Three specialist 4-hour training sessions on: freehand sketching and model-building; computer-aid approaches to urban design.
-Site analysis, SWOT appraisal and preferred strategy (LO1, 2); First Assignment - Presentation (50% of module marks).
+Weeks 1-11: Lectures.
+Specialist training sessions on computer-aid approaches to urban design.
+Site analysis, SWOT appraisal and preferred strategy (LO1, 2)

 Biddulph, M. J. (2006) Introduction to Residential Layout, Oxford: Architectural Press (711.58 B)